Unnao: Geology

-Geologically the district forms part of the vast Indo-Gangetic alluvial tract, of which the origin is attributed to a sag in the earth's crust, formed, in the upper eocene times, between the northwardly drifting Gondwanaland and the rising Himalayan belt, and gradually filled in by sediments so as to constitute a level plane with a very gentle seaward slope.
-The alluvium formation of the district, comprising sand, silt & clay with occasional gravel, is of the early quaternary to sub-recent age.
-The older alluvium called bhangar, forms slightly elevated terraces usually above the flood levels.
-It is rather dark in colour generally rich in concretions and nodules of impure calcium carbonate, locally known as kankar.
+Geologically the district forms part of the vast Indo-Gangetic alluvial tract, of which the origin is attributed to a sag in the Earth's crust, formed, in the upper eocene times, between the northwardly drifting Gondwanaland and the rising Himalayan belt, and gradually filled in by sediments so as to constitute a level plane with a very gentle seaward slope.
+The alluvium formation of the district, comprising sand, silt and clay with occasional gravel, is of the early quaternary to sub-recent age.
+The older alluvium called bhangar forms slightly elevated terraces usually above the flood levels.
+It is rather dark in colour and generally rich in concretions and nodules of impure calcium carbonate, locally known as kankar.
 The newer alluvium, called khandar, forming the lowlands between the Ganga and Bhangar, is light coloured, poor in calcareous contain and composed of lenticular beds of sand, gravel and clays.
 The economic minerals found in the district are kankar, reh and sand.

-Tourism

-Unnao is famous for Panki - Godess Sita gave birth to Luv & Kush here and also, the famous Ashv from the Ashwa megh Yagya was caught and tied to a tree here by Luv & Kush.